 *Tour only offered on cruises ending in Charleston, SC

-Beaufort’s history features European explorers, Native American cultural influences, British settlements and Civil War battles.
-Today, horse-drawn carriages clatter along the narrow streets of this historic district, past 18th and 19th century homes famous for unique Beaufort-style architecture.
-View historic forts and elegant homes to discover why Beaufort was once heralded as the “Newport of the South".
+Beaufort’s history includes European explorers, Native American cultural influences, British settlements, and Civil War battles.
+Today, horse-drawn carriages clatter along the narrow streets of this historic district, past 18th and 19th-century homes famous for unique Beaufort-style architecture.
+As you explore this amazing city, discover why Beaufort was once heralded as the “Newport of the South."

-After a Southern inspired luncheon, you’ll embark on a tour of Beaufort’s popular Bay Street from the comfort of a horse-drawn carriage.
-This narrated experience follows the historic tree-lined streets of Beaufort as you make your way to visit the area’s antebellum homes, parks, and shops.
+After a southern inspired luncheon, embark on a tour of Beaufort’s popular Bay St. from the comfort of a horse-drawn carriage.
+This narrated journey follows the historic tree-lined streets of Beaufort, as you make your way to the area’s antebellum homes, parks, and shops.
 Many of the local buildings remain untouched and are preserved as they were originally constructed after being used as hospitals, offices, and commander’s quarters during the Civil War.
-At the conclusion of the tour, you’ll have free time to experience Beaufort and its Southern charm on your own.
+At the conclusion of the tour, you will have free time to explore Beaufort and experience its southern charm on your own.